-Wissembourg belongs to the land of Christmas mysteries, one of the seven lands of Christmas covering the Alsace region.
+Wissembourg belongs to the land of Christmas mysteries.

-Just before Christmas, a night parade with torches is organised in the streets of the old town of Wissembourg where Hans Trapp makes a dramatic and loud entrance with his companions, the robber knights.
+Just before Christmas, the town organises a top-rated event in the streets of the old town.
+This is the night parade with torches, where Hans Trapp makes a dramatic and loud entrance with his companions, the robber knights.
 Distraught monks precede them, alerting the inhabitants of their coming.
 Fortunately, Christkindel arrives in her bright float to pull back the forces of darkness.
 Lights, rolls of drums, costumed actors, handing out of treats… this unique event attracts thousands of visitors and ends with a firework display.

-After Christmas, it is tradition to walk from Wissembourg to the Berwarstein Castle in Germany which used to belong to the robber baron.
-The traditional 16 km long walk, locally called “marche du Hans Trapp”, is organised by the Tourist Centre of Wissembourg and ends with a medieval meal in the castle’s knight room.
+After Christmas, it is tradition to walk from Wissembourg to Berwarstein Castle in Germany.
+The fortress used to belong to the robber baron.
+The Visitor Centre of Wissembourg organises the traditional 16 km long walk, locally called “Marche du Hans Trapp”.
+It ends with a medieval meal in the castle’s knight room.

-In addition, Wissembourg hosts its own Christmas market located along the St. Pierre and Paul Abbatial Church.
+In addition, Wissembourg hosts its own Christmas market located along St. Pierre and Paul Abbatial Church.

 Forêt Enchantée in Altkirch

-In the little town of Altkirch in the Sundgau there are no Christmas market organised.
-Instead, the Enchanted Forest serves the town right with fir trees spreading out throughout the old town centre, creating a fantastic world of ancient local tales and legends.
+In the little town of Altkirch in the Sundgau, there is no Christmas market organised.
+Instead, the Enchanted Forest serves the town right, with fir trees spreading throughout the old town centre, creating a fantasy world of ancient local tales and legends.

-A number of concerts and musical events known as “Les Noëlies” are organised throughout the region: choirs, brass bands, Alpine horn players, Carols… some of them are hold in public squares or in churches.
+Each year, churches and local associations organise several concerts and musical events known as “Les Noëlies”.
+They take place throughout the region and include choirs, brass bands, Alpine horn players, Carols… You can hear them in public squares or churches.

 Ice-skating rinks and Ferris wheels

 A few towns (Altkirch, Colmar, Obernai, Saverne) have a temporary ice-skating rink set up right in the centre of town during Advent.
-In Mulhouse, a 30 metre-high Ferris Wheel overlooks the Christmas market and the main monuments and buildings of Place de la Réunion.
-These additional entertaining structures contribute to the festive atmosphere of Christmas but do not represent traditional elements of Christmas in Alsace.
+In Mulhouse, a 30 metre-high Ferris Wheel once overlooked the Christmas market and the main monuments and buildings of Place de la Réunion.
+These additional entertaining structures contribute to the festive atmosphere of Christmas.
+But they do not represent traditional elements of Christmas in Alsace.

 The Gastronomic traditions of Christmas in Alsace

-The region of Alsace benefits from a rich gastronomy which is much appreciated during the Holiday season.
-From Foie Gras to Kugelhopf, gingerbread and little Christmas cookies, the Alsatian gastronomic traditions will enchant young and old alike on their visit to one of the many Christmas markets taking place throughout the region.
+The region of Alsace benefits from rich gastronomy, which is much appreciated during the Holiday season.
+From Foie Gras to Kugelhopf, gingerbread and little Christmas cookies… The Alsatian gastronomic traditions will enchant young and old alike on their visit to one of the many Christmas markets.